yunyit/yunyit.githuub.io/content/English/recipe/basquecheesecake.md

 Bake for less than 30 minutes.
 The best length of time for baking is between 23 minutes and 25 minutes.

 ## STEP 8
-Take the cake out and cool it down in room temperature.
+Take the cake out and chill in room temperature.
 Put the cake in the fridge for one hour or overnight.

+Serve with any flavour of ice cream.

+# Mix and match for baking temerature and fridge time

+## chill in room temperature 1 hour + fridge overnight
+Quite solid.

+Sweep the knife for each cut, to have a clean cut.

+## chill in room temperature 1 hour + fridge 1 hour
+More soft and a bit lava in the cake centre.

+## oven 240°C for 26 minutes
+More lava.

+# Other flavour
+## Blue cheese/Comté cheese
+Same ingredients and steps before pouring in the cake tin.

+Pour half in the cake tin and add some blue cheese/Comté cheese fractions in the middle of the cake tin.
+Then pour the second half in the cake tin.

+230°C in fan mode oven for 28 minutes.
+Chill in room temperature and fridge overnight.